gsemia/strongswan-tunnel-status/README.md

 ### With Nagios/Checkmk

-Create a wrapper script that converts the exit code to Nagios format:
+Create a wrapper script that converts the output to Nagios format:

 ```bash
 #!/bin/bash